AlunoTADS/foreground-gallery-plugin/Sample/README.txt

     3) Include into /res/xml/config.xml the plugin <plugin name="Gallery" value="path to your ForegroundGalleryLauncher.java"/>
 	4) Put the strings.xml in your /res/values folder.
 	5) Put the gallery.xml in your /res/layout folder.
-	6) Put commons-codec-1.6.jar and cordova-2.1.0.jar files in your /lib folder.
+	6) Put commons-codec-1.6.jar and cordova-X.X.X.jar files in your /lib folder.
 	7) In you AndroidManifest.xml, put this permissions:
 			<uses-permission android:name="android.permission.ACCESS_NETWORK_STATE" />